prawees/marmoset_project/README.md

 ### 2. Convert Data into YOLO-Compatible Form

 Convert the dataset annotations into YOLO format using deeplabcut2yolo.
-This uses the .json annotation file and .csv and the converted compatible format is saved in "save" path.
+This uses the .json annotation file and .csv and the converted compatible format is saved in `save` path.

 ### 3. Create YAML File